Hicham El Guerrouj

-Hicham El Guerrouj (هشام الݣروج; ⵀⵉⵛⴰⵎ ⵍⴳⵔⵔⵓⵊ; born 14 September 1974) is a retired Moroccan middle-distance runner.
-El Guerrouj is the current world record holder for the 1500 metres and mile, and the former world record holder in the 2000 metres.
-He is the only man since Paavo Nurmi to win a gold medal in both the 1500 m and 5000 metres at the same Olympic Games.
+Hicham El Guerrouj (هشام الݣروج; ⵀⵉⵛⴰⵎ ⵍⴳⵔⵔⵓⵊ; born 14 September 1974) is a retired Moroccan middle-distance runner who is the current world record holder in the 1500 metres.
+He formerly held the world records in the 2000 metres and mile.
+At the 2004 Summer Olympics, he became the first man since Paavo Nurmi to win gold medals in both the 1500 m and 5000 metres at the same Olympic Games.

-El Guerrouj is widely regarded as the greatest middle-distance runner in history and, as of October 2024, still holds six of the 10 fastest times ever run in the 1500 m as well as seven of the 15 fastest times in the mile.
-He and Jakob Ingebrigtsen are the only men in history to have broken both 3:27 in the 1500 m and 3:44 in the mile.
-El Guerrouj remains the only man in history to have broken 3:27 in the 1500 m more than once, having done so five times.
+Regarded as one of the greatest middle-distance runners of all time, he recorded six of the 10 fastest 1500 m performances in history and four of the 10 fastest performances in the mile as of June 2026.
+El Guerrouj's mile world record of 3:43.13 lasted for 27 years (1999–2026).
+He and Jakob Ingebrigtsen are the only men to have run faster than 3:27 for the 1500 m and 3:44 for the mile.
+El Guerrouj is also the only man to have broken 3:27 in the 1500 m more than once, achieving the feat five times.

-He won a gold medal in the 1500 m at the 1997, 1999, 2001, and 2003 World Athletics Championships.
-He won the World Athlete of the Year award three times, and in November 2014, was inducted into the International Association of Athletics Federations (IAAF) Hall of Fame.
+El Guerrouj won four consecutive world titles in the 1500 m, taking gold at the 1997, 1999, 2001, and 2003 World Athletics Championships.
+He was named World Athlete of the Year three times and was inducted into the International Association of Athletics Federations (IAAF) Hall of Fame in November 2014.

-Early life & career
+Early life and career

 Born in Berkane, Hicham El Guerrouj comes from a family of farmers.
 He initially pursued soccer and basketball in his sporting endeavors, but his spark in the sport of athletics came at the age of 13, when a local coach recognized his talent and encouraged him to pursue the sport.
 According to El Guerrouj, his urban upbringing and close proximity to a sports stadium allowed him to watch athletics competitions often, fueling his passion for running.

 El Guerrouj's first international triumph was at age 18, when he came third in the 5000 metres of the 1992 Junior World Championships in Seoul, behind Haile Gebrselassie of Ethiopia and Ismael Kirui of Kenya.
 A year later, he was the #2 man on the Moroccan team at the World Junior Cross Country Championships.

 In 1994, he was a member of the Moroccan team in the 1994 IAAF World Road Relay Championships, which won the race in world record time.

 El Guerrouj rose to international prominence in the mid-1990s with near-record times in the 1500 metres and mile.
 At the age of 20 he finished second in the 1500 metres to then world record holder Noureddine Morceli at the 1995 World Championships in Gothenburg.
 In 1996 after setting a new personal best in the 1500 metres of 3:29.59 in Stockholm, he was considered one of the favourites for the Olympic gold.